 2. Radioddity GM-30 (Recommended)

 The Radioddity GM-30 (and similar Retevis RT76P) is a 5 watt GMRS-only handheld radio with a full keypad and a very readable screen.
 It can also monitor (receive) a second channel as well as VHF/UHF frequencies (e.g. 2m Amateur/Ham) plus NOAA weather, which can be useful.
-This is an inexpensive FCC Part 95E certified and repeater capable radio.
+This is an inexpensive and quite capable FCC Part 95E certified radio.
 It can be programmed using free software and a programming cable.
 Charging is via a USB cable.
-Current price (July, 2021) is $45.
+Current price (October, 2021) is $40.

 3. BTECH GMRS-V1 (Recommended)

 The BTECH GMRS-V1 is a GMRS-only handheld radio with a full keypad.
 It can also monitor (receive) a second channel as well as VHF/UHF frequencies (e.g. 2m Amateur/Ham and NOAA weather), which can be useful.
 This is a 2 watt BaoFeng radio that is FCC Part 95A certified and repeater capable.
 It can be programmed using free software (CHIRP) and a programming cable.
 Current price (October, 2021) is $60.
 For more information and to purchase, check out BaoFengTech.com. *This radio does have a limitation that one should be aware of.